Development Activity Metrics

 One naturally would think that counting commits is an accurate approximation of development activity.
 A lot of the data aggregators track the number of Github commits, an unfortunate solution that returns skewed data.

-There are a lot of projects that 'fork' (copy everything up until this moment) other blockchains' source code and make small changes on top of it.
-The process of forking inherits all commits, but this is other people's work.
-This is not work done by the team that makes the fork.
-In this case pure commit counting would result in high activity of the forking party, too.
+There are a lot of projects that fork (copy everything up until this moment) other blockchains' source code and make small changes on top of it, without the intent of proposing these changes back to the original repository.
+The process of forking inherits all commits, but this is other people's work -- this is not work done by the team that makes the fork.

 At Santiment, we implemented a more reliable approach tracking the number of Github events that the project generates.
 Pushing a commit generates an event, but there are also many other activities that generate an event:

-We observe that Bitcoin has a high development activity all the time with the highest value reaching 98.
-Meanwhile Bitcoin SV has 0 dev activity most of the time with a spike of just 1.4.
+We observe that Bitcoin has a high development activity all the time.
+Meanwhile, Bitcoin SV has 0 dev activity most of the time.

 If you want to learn more about the difference - and the benefits of our bespoke approach - I highly suggest this piece by Valentin, our ex-CTO.